 Let them get bored

 Don’t fill your schedule with so many structured activities and planned play dates that they don’t have time to just be kids.
+Kids need down time, just like moms.
+Let them run out of planned activities and be forced to think of ways to entertain themselves.
+(If they are stumped, here are some great non-electronic ideas to get their imaginative juices going!)

 Don’t always micromanage everything